Carty Salmon: Freemason

 Salmon was a freemason and from 1914 was the grand master of the Grand Lodge of Victoria.
 He was also a lieutenant-colonel in the Australian Army Medical Corps and commanded a base hospital in Melbourne in 1914.
 He died on 15 September 1917 at his home in South Yarra and was buried with Masonic rites and full military honours.
 His eulogy was delivered by Lowther Clarke, Archbishop of Melbourne, and both Prime Minister Billy Hughes and Leader of the Opposition Matthew Charlton attended his funeral.

+Personal life

+In 1900, Salmon married Nancy Harris, the daughter of Sydney mayor Matthew Harris.
+The couple had three sons.

+Salmon collapsed at his office three days after winning re-election at the 1917 election.
+He died of a cerebral tumour at his home on South Yarra on 15 September 1917, aged 57.